 - Ability to work independently and as a team

-- Strong communication skills, verbal and written
+- Strong communication skills, verbal and written in Spanish and English

-- Ability to prioritize tasks
+- Ability to prioritize multiple tasks

-- High level of organizational skills
+- High level of organizational skill

 - Excellent attention to detail